5 Behaviors of Leaders that do it the Hard Way

 5) Leaders that don’t rest and play.

 There are times when we all must press the pedal to the metal and keep going.
-But the normal rhythms of life and ministry require rest and time to play.
+But the normal rhythms of a healthy life and ministry require rest and time to play.

-It can be difficult to shut your leadership engines off for awhile in order to rest and play, but I don’t need to convince you of the wisdom here.
-My hope is to encourage you to be consistent, and I promise:
+It can be difficult to shut your leadership engines off so you can rest and play, but I don’t need to convince you of the wisdom here.
+My hope is to encourage you to be consistent, and I promise you will be a better leader if you take the time to refuel.

-Your approach to these five behaviors can make the difference between your church getting stuck or your church growing!
+Your approach to these five behaviors can make the difference between your church growing or getting stuck, and equally important, whether or not you enjoy a healthy and productive ministry.